Neurodivergence and Therapy - Why it matters

 As a result, I am deeply passionate about breaking down stigma around ND, making my counselling sessions that are rooted in empathy and respect, to feel like a place you can be completely yourself.

-In addition to lived ND experience, I have completed extended training to ensure my practice is neuro-affirmative by:
+In addition to my lived experience, I have completed extended training to ensure my practice is as neuro-affirming as possible.

 -